ErickLabrada/ErickLabrada/README.md

 ## About Me
 - 🎓 Senior Software Engineering student at ITSON, graduating May 2025.
 - 🌌 Passionate about applying software development to astronomy and quantum computing.
-- 🛠️ I specialize in system architecture, IoT, and scientific simulations.
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: The first time I faced the IT world was as a 12yo.
+I was trying to setup a minecraft server to play with my cousin!

 ## Skills
 - **Languages:** Java, Python, JavaScript, TypeScript, C#